jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 A lopsided balance of power allows customers and employees to be taken advantage of, encouraging mistrust, bad products, and inefficient workplaces.
 Uneven power makes collaboration impossible.

 The greatness of the open-source community is threefold.
 First, it sets a great example because it entrusts everyone with all available information.
 Second, open-source wants more members, so the community loves to dismantle gates and distribute levers of power to regular people.
-And third, since no one owns open-source technology, the people can empower ourselves with tools only big companies used to control—like call recordings and timesheets.
+And third, since no one owns open-source technology, the people can empower ourselves with levers of power, only big companies used to control.
+Such has call recordings and timesheets.

 Distributing the levers of power moves us into the Internet Age.
 It treats people like adults and expects them to act like it.
 We have the technology to do this now in our warranty contracts, tax-laws, employment agreements, and so on.
 We need the people to step up, participate, and demand it as player gods.

 Once we do, all workers—from waitresses, mechanics, and teachers—will start to be managed less and collaborate more.
 Mass-collaboration will be similar to how factories and production lines swept across our society in just a few decades during the Industrial Age and the era of mass-production.
 It's the world of science fiction regular people can build for ourselves.
-It's how we'll live happy lives again.
+It's the only way we'll live happy lives again.

 ![old philosophy in a new world](/img\diagrams\github-repo-rails2.jpg) _This is the GitHub "repo" for Ruby on Rails, the free technology that runs apps like Basecamp, Airbnb, and Shopify.
 It's built with no delegators or garbage meetings.
 This is how simple and effective mass-collaboration is._

 ## The Setup to our Story — Making Techvolution and Player Gods

 The middle-class has to step up and upgrade our way of life to the Internet Age.
-We must grab hold of the levers of power the open-source community has made for us and push the era of mass-collaboration forward.
+We must grab hold of the levers of power the open-source community has made for us.
+Only then will we live in the era of mass-collaboration.
 If we don't, we'll keep suffering the pains of a degenerating society.
 Stepping up means Main Street stops blaming phantom communists and fascists for our problems.
 Instead, regular people must believe in a new philosophy that makes them player gods who take control and responsibility for their culture.

 The biggest roadblock to the Internet Age is Darth Blockbuster, the self-entitled holdover from the Industrial Age.
 He antagonizes the future by writing rules to keep his Industrial Age tools, and himself, in power.
 These rules are like a Death Star.
 They concentrate the legal departments, HR reps, corporate lobbyists of a bygone age, to keep Main Street away from a happier life inside the era of mass-collaboration.
-Therefore, before our civilization can evolve, we need to defeat Darth Blockbuster and his super-weapon.
+Therefore, before our civilization can evolve, we need to defeat blow up Darth Blockbuster's super-weapon.

 And that's the setup to the story of your life.
 Will you become a player god and fight to control our society's levers of power like timesheets, health records, and power generation?
-The antagonist are already playing.
+The antagonists are already playing.
 And this battle is the game of every civilization either wins or dies.
-It's not at all dramatic to say this; the fate of your children, nation, and civilization is on your shoulders.
+It's not at all dramatic to say this; the fate of your children, culture, and civilization is on your shoulders.

-I'll explain the philosophy you need to win, but whether or not you decide to become a player god in the game, is up to you.
+I'll explain the philosophy you need to win, but whether you decide to become a player god is up to you.
 Once you make up your mind, the journey to win the game starts below.

 ![old philosophy in a new world](/img\diagrams\techvolution-main-street2.jpg) _Lots of player gods have come before us.
 They did their job.
-Most recently in the era of mass-production.
+Most recently, in the era of mass-production.
 Now it's our time._

 ## Cast of Ideas and Characters